jszczerbinsky/lwp/README.md

   ```shell
   sudo tar -o -xvf [archive name].tar.gz --directory /
   ```
-  - Test lwp by running `lwp`
+  - Test Layered WallPaper by running `lwp`
   - Setting `reload_rootwindow=1` in config file may be necessary on some distributions for Layered WallPaper to work properly (see [configuration](#configuration))
-  - To make lwp run on startup, add `lwp &` command to Your desktop enviroment `.rc` file
+  - To make Layered WallPaper run on startup, add `lwp &` command to Your desktop enviroment `.rc` file

   #### Build from source instead
   - Install `SDL2` using Your package manager.
 On some distributions `SDL2` doesn't contain development files, so it may be also necessary to install development version of `SDL2`